 - Recent graduates or college seniors applied to or accepted into a graduate program are eligible (proof of application or acceptance to a graduate program will be required)

-- Grade Point Averate (GPA) of 3.0 or above on a 4.0 system, (or comparable GPA)
+- Grade point average of 3.0 or above on a 4.0 system, (or comparable GPA)